gbjung759/TitanicDisater/coronavirus_deasease_2019/README.md

 Recovered - Cumulative number of recovered cases till that date

-2019ncovdata.csv

-This is old dataset and not being updated now

 ### Acknowledgements
 Johns Hopkins university has made the data available in google sheets format here.
 Sincere thanks to them.